 In July 2021, our Registration Statement on Form S-1 (No. 333-225491) was declared effective by the SEC pursuant to which we issued and sold an aggregate of 6,666,667 shares of voting common stock at a public offering price of \$15.00 per share for aggregate net cash proceeds of \$89.6 million, after deducting \$7.0 million underwriting discounts and commissions, and \$3.4 million in offering costs borne by us.
 No payments for such expenses were made directly or indirectly to (i) any of our officers or directors or their associates, (ii) any persons owning 10% or more of any class of our equity securities or (iii) any of our affiliates.
 The sale and issuance of 6,666,667 shares closed on July 20, 2021.
 Morgan Stanley & Co.
 LLC, Jefferies LLC, Cowen and Company LLC and Barclays Capital Inc. acted as joint book-running managers for the offering.
-There has been no material change in the planned use of proceeds from our initial public offering from that described in the Prospectus.
+There has been no material change in the planned use of proceeds from our initial public offering as described in our final prospectus filed pursuant to Rule 424(b)(4) under the Securities Act with the SEC.